-The BCIT Department has developed seven Certificate Programs to assist students in preparing themselves for a career and/or collegiate study in business.
-These certificates recognize achievement and competency in seven areas of BCIT Education listed below.
-In order to receive a certificate by the end of senior year, students follow the planned program of study as outlined for a particular certificate.
+The BCIT Department has developed seven Certificate Programs that recognize achievement and competency.
+In order to receive a certificate by the end of senior year, students follow the planned program of study as outlined below for a particular certificate.
 The department chairperson will evaluate all applications for certificates on an individual basis.
+Students are required to obtain at least a 3.0 average encompassing all business electives taken.
 The certificate is awarded at the Senior Awards Ceremony to those students who successfully complete the certificate requirements.